 Now that you’ve been convinced that it’s okay to consider a typewriter pad, here’s a round-up of some I found.

 If you’re the type who has a typewriter sitting on every flat surface and you hop from machine to machine typing missives, then you need something that won’t break the piggy bank.
 For that, getting a rug runner is probably your best bet.
 It’s made of felt with a rubber backing.
-I like the one that’s 8 feet long and 2 feet wide.
-If you cut your pad 12 inches by 12 inches, then you’ll get 16 pads from this runner.
-Even if you don’t have 16 typewriters for these 16 pads, you can double them up for extra dampening.
+You’ll get more than one pad from one of these depending on the size.
 The bad?
 They tend to curl at the edges and can get a bit frayed.
 But they do an excellent job muting even the loudest machine.

 But maybe you’re not the DIY type and only have that one, special machine in need of dampening.
 (But if she really was that special, then you’ve probably outfitted her with a new platen and new rubber feet.
 Why even need a pad?)
 Answer: even Olympia Typewriter Company recommended a pad for their typewriters to lessen the impact of typing vibrations on the mechanicals.
 That’s right, pilgrim, a pad actually serves THREE purposes!
 You might avoid costly trips to the repair shop by using a pad.
 What did I say about the salesman doing their job?
 Smile.

 For a rugged pad with a nice crinkle cut edge, this one from My Typewriter looks great on the well-appointed desk.
 However, the felt tends to slip on a slick desk.
 I really wanted to recommend this pad, but unless you have a rough surface or can adhere some kind of rubber backing, then stick with something that sticks.
 However, if you have a rougher desk, like the one above, the felt grabs just fine.